 Water is an essential part of landscaping, but it can also be a major source of waste.
 Fortunately, groundskeepers can take steps to reduce water usage while still maintaining a beautiful landscape.
-By selecting water-efficient plants, designing and programming irrigation systems efficiently, grouping plants according to their water needs, and using gardening materials such as patios and stone paths, groundskeepers can create a water-conserving landscape that looks great and saves resources.
+By selecting water-efficient plants, designing and programming irrigation systems efficiently, grouping plants according to their water needs, creating the perfect drainage solutions, and using gardening materials such as patios and stone paths, groundskeepers can create a water-conserving landscape that looks great and saves resources.
 Plant selection is an important part of creating a water-efficient landscape.

 Choosing the right plants for the right place is essential to creating a landscape that saves water.
 When selecting plants, consider their water needs and how they will fit into the overall design of the landscape.
 Additionally, look for plants that are native to the area or that are drought-tolerant.
 Creating hydrozones is another way to reduce water usage in landscaping.